tshepang/blog/content/computing/what I like about Rust.rst

 - Development process:

-  + No one, including the Core Team, push to the Rust tree.
-Each person gets their changes reviewed first, and they mostly get approve by someone else.
+  + No one, including the Core Team, pushed to the Rust tree.
+Each person gets their changes reviewed first, and they mostly get approved by someone else.

-  + Merging the changes to the is nearly always done via a continuous integration system which first ensures that change passes all automated tests.
+  + Merging the changes to the tree is nearly always done via a continuous integration system which first ensures that each change passes all automated tests.

 - Allows one to redefine variables, even with different types::